mattflo/WeatherChatAI/README.md

 Yes, you should wear a jacket tonight in Denver.
 The forecast indicates a low around 53 degrees with a west northwest wind of 3 to 9 mph.
 ```

-## 📝 Other Examples

-> User: Is tomorrow a good day to mow the yard in Boston?

-> Weather Chat AI: Based on the forecast for tomorrow in Boston, it is not the best day to mow the yard.
-There is a chance of rain showers and thunderstorms throughout the day, with a 60% chance of precipitation.
-Additionally, there is a chance of showers and thunderstorms likely in the afternoon.
-It would be better to choose a day with more favorable weather conditions for mowing the yard.

-> User: Is today a good day for a walk in Dallas?

-> Weather Chat AI: Today in Dallas, there is a chance of showers and thunderstorms, with temperatures reaching a high of around 95 degrees.
-The heat index values could be as high as 104.
-It may not be the most ideal day for a walk due to the potential for rain and the high temperatures.

-> User: I'm traveling to Seattle on July 5.
-Should I bring an umbrella?

-> Weather Chat AI: No, you should not bring an umbrella when traveling to Seattle on July 5.
-The forecast for that day is sunny with a high near 82 degrees.

 ## ✔️ Prerequisites

 * python3 - tested with 3.10